The local communities live in dependency of the ecosystem services of the last natural forests - photo: Mathias Putze

 The project will be managed by NABU Ethiopia in cooperation with EWNRA.
-The following institutions are partnering the project:
+The following regional SWEPR institutions are partnering the project:

-- Bureau of Women, Children and Youths Affairs (BoWCYA)
+- Bureau of Women, Children and Youths (BoWCY)

-- Authority of Environmental Protection, Forest and Climate Change Control (AoEPFCCC)
+- Bureau of Forest, Environmental Protection and Climate Change (BoFEPCC)

 The project is financially supported by the German Federal Ministry of Economic Cooperation and Development (BMZ).